Working with Generated Fixed-Point Files

 For floating-point to fixed-point conversion, the following requirements apply to the original design and the testbench:

 The testbench 'mlhdlc_filter_tb.m' (1) must be a script or a function with no inputs.
+The test bench can have local helper functions that take inputs.

 The design 'mlhdlc_filter.m' (2) must be a function.